johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 -	What is the significance of the metaphor of seed to the ministry of Jesus?

--	How would you describe a *dynamic*?
+-	How would you describe a *dynamic* of growth?

 -	Consider the various ways that maize is important in your context.
 What could this suggest about the importance of the messianic community to a social or cultural context?